Saint-Gervais-les-Bains

 Saint-Gervais-les-Bains ([sɛ̃ ʒɛʁvɛ le bɛ̃]) is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region, southeastern France.
 The village is best known for tourism and has been a popular holiday destination since the early 1900s.
 It has 445 km of pistes, the third largest domain exclusively in France, and is one of the least busy ski areas of its size.
 In 1892, two hundred people were killed when a water pocket in a glacier above the town suddenly burst open and caused flooding.

 Tourism

 St Gervais les Bains (also referred to as St Gervais or St Gervais Mont Blanc) is a traditional French market and spa town, not a recently purpose built resort, and so has a significant year round population, rather than just seasonal and is full of historical buildings giving it the traditional charm much sought after in the Alps.

-In winter, the main draw is of course snow sports, and the resort has a multi-national client base.
-It is increasing in popularity among British holiday-makers.
+In winter, the main draw is snow sports, and the resort has a multi-national client base.
 The summer sees tourists arrive from around the world to explore the fair weather alpine activities available such as mountain biking, climbing, hiking, paragliding, and rafting.
 Visitors also make use of the all year thermal spa 'Les Thermes' which sits within the 'Parc Thermal' in the lower village of Le Fayet.